NickCorcoran/Docs/openshift-security-considerations.md

      - ensures image components are up-to-date and not vulnerable to known exploits (https://cve.mitre.org/, https://nvd.nist.gov/).

 ------
-### <a name="container-image-scanning"></a>Container image scanning (Aqua, Xray)
+### <a name="container-image-scanning"></a>Container image scanning (ACS, Xray)

 Image scanning/analysis comes in 2 forms - 1 active (RedHat Advanced Cluster Security - ACS), 1 passive (XRay).

 **ACS:**

 This tool allows us to scan image registries and running containers for image vulnerabilities.
-It also allows us to create policies at build, deploy, and runtime.
+It allows us to create policies at build, deploy, and runtime.
 It can also help in defining network security policies for your application and visualizing component communications.

 Scoped access is granted based on identification as a Product Owner or Technical Lead in the OpenShift Product Registry.
 Developer access can be granted by request.
 Requests must include the following:
 - Namespaces
 - Product Owner approval

+Links:
 - https://acs.developer.gov.bc.ca
 - https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes